What is foodservice packaging?

 An interactive map of end markets for a variety of foodservice packaging materials can be found here.

 What is China’s National Sword?
 And how does it affect California?

 Under China’s National Sword policy and scrap import ban, there are now very stringent contamination limits, and a program of close inspection and possible rejection of imported recyclable materials.
 China’s purpose in enacting this policy was to reduce the amount of waste entering their country as part of the scrap trade.

 These import restrictions affect cardboard and mixed paper, recyclable plastics, low grade metal scrap, and many other materials, including foodservice packaging.
-So far, there have been shipment rejections of low grade paper and plastics in early 2018, and MRFs have scrambled to find alternative markets to sell their bales.
+In 2018, China’s recycled plastic imports fell by 99 percent compared with the previous year while paper imports fell by a third.
+Other countries in southeast Asia have announced import bans on paper and plastic as well as MRFs have scrambled to find alternative markets to sell their bales.
 The impact has been felt especially hard in California and other Western states, where shipping economics have favored the export of recyclables to China.
 Eventually, new domestic mills and end markets will absorb the material, but they will take time to finance and construct.

 Industry experts advise communities and MRFs not to panic or decrease program materials at this time, because once residents are told to stop recycling a material, it is a slow and difficult process to rebuild the education when that material is added again in the future.

 Isn’t foodservice packaging too contaminated to be recycled?